 Guy in a Cube performs live streams and here is the gear used to make that happen.
 To be clear, you don’t really need any of this to do a live stream, but it all helps to bring things together and give it that professional touch.
 A lot of time went into configuring everything.

 Also – TEST, TEST and TEST again!!!
 We did probably around 10 test streams to work out the kinks.
-This resulted in our first live stream having pretty much no issues.
+We hit a few technical bumps along the way but think we have it down pretty solid now.

 Stream Workstation Build